Types of UI Menus

 Contextual menus appear next to where users click.
 Their list of options can vary based on the click target — for example, it can be different for text and images.

 Usually, contextual menus contain frequently used actions related to the current context.
-For example, right-clicking on text in Google Docs reveals a contextual menu with text-specific actions like Copy, Paste, Delete.[2]
+For example, right-clicking on text in Google Docs reveals a contextual

-Pro Tip!
-Contextual menus are hidden by default, and users may not know they exist.
+Pro Tip: Contextual menus are hidden by default, and users may not know they exist.
 That's why it's important to also make these actions accessible from a visible place, like the menu bar.

 Single-select menus are great for selection, especially when filtering.
 However, avoid using this menu type to activate modal windows, dialog boxes, or dynamic controls.[3]